nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![RouteCommandClass](DG_Diagrams/RouteCommandClass.png)

 The `RouteCommand#executeCommand()` method of RouteCommand Class executes the command in the following steps:
-1. Call `RouteParser#getLocations()` to get the locations entered by the user in the order of starting location and destination.
+1. Calls `RouteParser#getLocations()` to get the locations entered by the user in the order of starting location and destination.
     - The `RouteParser#getLocations()` method throws an exception if the locations or the delimiter `/to` is missing.
 2. Calls `RouteCommand#checkLocations()` to make sure location strings are not empty or the same.